What is Liquidity in Accounting?

 Limitations and drawbacks of the accounting liquidity include the following:

 - The accounting liquidity is calculated based on the figures, and there are chances that these figures are manipulated by the company.
 In that case, accounting liquidity calculated will not show the correct picture of the liquidity position of the company.

 - The accounting liquidity helps in knowing that whether sufficient liquidity to meet short term obligations is there or not with the particular company.
 Still, it does not compare with the industry figures or competitors as these ratios may have different interpretations for different industries.

 - There are several ratios that measure the accounting liquidity and differ based on how strictly a liquid asset is defined in them.
 Each ratio defines liquid assets differently, so there is no concrete conclusion that which ratio is best to measure accounting liquidity.

 - Accounting liquidity is a measure of easiness with which a company or an individual can meet with their financial obligations using the liquid assets which are available with them.

 - Accounting liquidity measures the ability to pay off outstanding debts as and when they become due using its liquid assets.

-- Accounting liquidity can be assessed by comparing the liquid assets present to the current liabilities or the short term obligations which are due within the period of one year.
+- Accounting liquidity can be assessed by comparing the liquid assets present to the current liabilities or the short term obligations, which are due within one year.

 - Accounting liquidity is one of the important measures used to know the ability of a person to pay off its current debt obligations due within the next year without a need to raise external capital.

-- There are different ratios that measure the accounting liquidity that includes the current ratio, quick ratio, and cash ratio.
-If the person has more liquid assets when compared with its current liabilities or short term obligations than it shows that the accounting liquidity of the person is sufficient otherwise is not than it will be able to meet its obligations on time.
+- Different ratios measure the accounting liquidity that includes the current ratio, quick ratio, and cash ratio.
+If the person has more liquid assets when compared with its current liabilities or short term obligations than it shows that the accounting liquidity of the person is sufficient otherwise is not, than it will be able to meet its obligations on time.